ANTI COMPLEXITY Workshop – Making Business Less Complex and More Focused

 - It will help to get everyone on the same page and start acting

 Aleksey Savkin is a founder of BSC Designer, and he is helping companies to better formulate their strategies and make the process of strategy execution more tangible with KPIs.
 His areas of expertise are Balanced Scorecard, Key Performance Indicators, and business performance management.
 Aleksey is the author of:

 - “Complexity Metrics and Examples of How to Use Them” article

 - “6 Examples Where Plain and Clear Customer Service Beats Complex Service” article

 Next starting date

-- The next ANTI COMPLEXITY Workshop starts 4th March 2019
+- The next ANTI COMPLEXITY Workshop starts on 15th May 2019

 Participation options and prices

-If the workshop is not as you expected – ask for a full refund within 2 weeks from start date.
+If the workshop is not as you expected – ask for a full refund within 2 weeks of the start date.